 Methods for Processing Orders

-ReqOrderInsert：Request an order insert (above step 1).
+ReqOrderInsert：Request an order insertion (step 1 above).

-OnRspOrderInsert：Return an order response containing error message returned by the trading kernel (the first case in step 7).
+OnRspOrderInsert：Return an order response containing an error message returned by the trading kernel (the first case in step 7).

 OnRtnOrder: Return the order status from an exchange.
 Each time the order status is changed, this method will be invoked once.
-It may be invoked for several times during one order progress, e.g. when the trading system submits an order to the exchange (the second progress in step 8), when the exchange cancels or accepts the order, when the order is filled, and so on.
+It may be invoked several times during one order process, e.g. when the trading system submits an order to the exchange (the second process in step 8), when the exchange cancels or accepts the order, when the order is filled, etc.

-OnErrRtnOrderInsert: When an exchange receives the order validated by the trading kernel from an offer, the exchange will validate the order again.
-If the order is illegal, the exchange will cancel the order, send error message to the offer and return the latest order status.
-After a client receives the error message, OnErrRtnOrderInsert method will be invoked and the latest order status (canceled) will be returned via OnRtnOrder method.
-If the order is legal, only the order status (un-triggered) is returned.
+OnErrRtnOrderInsert: When an exchange receives an order validated by the trading kernel from an Offer, the exchange will validate the order again.
+If the order is illegitimate, the exchange will cancel the order, send an error message to the offer and return the latest order status.
+After a client receives the error message, the OnErrRtnOrderInsert method will be invoked and the latest order status (canceled) will be returned via the OnRtnOrder method.
+If the order is legitimate, only the order status (un-triggered) will be returned.

-OnRtnTrade：If the order is filled, the exchange returns the filled order status and returns the trade information via this method.
+OnRtnTrade：If the order is filled, the exchange will return the filled order status and will return the trade information via this method.

 After an order is filled, both an order return (OnRtnOrder) and a trade return (OnRtnTrade) will be sent to the client.
-And the order status in the order return is "filled".
-But because CTP's trading kernel updates the order status only after receiving the trade return, we recommend clients to use the trade return to judge whether an order is filled or not.
-For example, if a client receives the order return with "filled" status and sends the closing position instruction immediately, the closing position operation may be failed.
-Because the trading kernel receives the closing position instruction before the trade return, and the order status is not “filled” yet in the trading kernel.
+And the order status in the order return will be "filled".
+But because CTP's trading kernel only updates the order status after receiving the trade return, we recommend that clients use the trade return to judge whether an order is filled or not.
+For example, if a client receives the order return with "filled" status and sends the closing position instruction immediately, the closing position operation may fail.
+The reason is that the trading kernel receives the closing position instruction before the trade return, and the order status is not “filled” yet in the trading kernel.

 Place an Order

-ReqOrderInsert method is used for placing an order.
+ReqOrderInsert method is used to place an order.
 The main data structure is CThostFtdcInputOrderField.

 General assignment code is as follows: